-The logical expression consists of a left hand side, a right hand side, and a comparator.
-If the two values being compared are numbers (integer or real) or characters, the comparators can be .eq., .ne., .lt., .le., .gt., or .ge..
-If the two values are logical variables, the comparators can be .eqv. or .neqv. only.
+The logical expression consists of a left hand side, a right hand side, and a comparator (.eq., .ne., .lt., .le., .gt., or .ge.).
 More complicated logical expressions can be built up from smaller ones by use of the logical connectors .or. and .and..
 Parentheses should be used to group simpler logical expressions where there may be ambiguity.
 Thus, examples of legal logical expressions include: